-John chose the name for the new hangout from an important work of one of his favorite philosophers, Soren Kierkegaard.
-Starting with the title Concluding Unscientific Postscript, John abbreviated the first two words as “C.U.” (also a common abbreviation for Columbia University), and changed the spelling of the third word to Postcrypt (to reflect the location of the coffeehouse in the “crypt” of the church).
+John chose the name for the new hangout from an important work of one of his favorite philosophers, Soren Kierkegaard’s Concluding Unscientific Postscript.
+John abbreviated the first two words as “C.U.” (also a common abbreviation for Columbia University), and changed the spelling of the third word to “Postcrypt” to reflect the location of the coffeehouse in the “crypt” of the church.
 C.U.
-Postcrypt opened its doors in February, 1964.
+Postcrypt opened its doors in February of 1964.

 Upon visiting Postcrypt, most alumni comment on how little it has changed over the years.
-The original stage survives to this day (though at some point, somebody nailed an extra layer of plywood to the top).
+The original stage survives to this day.
 The mosaic bar is also original, as are many of the tables and chairs.
 There is still a strange wooden box above one of the doors with “Postcrypt” in hand-lettered gothic print (origin unknown).
 For more information about the history of Postcrypt, check out our 50th Anniversary Zine!